istio/istio.io/content/blog/2019/announcing-1.2/index.md

 {{< relnote linktonote="true" >}}

-In order to get features in the hands of our customers and users as soon as possible, most of the new features from the last three months have been delivered in 1.1.x releases.
-1.2 focuses on improving the stability of these new features, and improving general product health.
+The theme of 1.2 is Predictable Releases - predictable in quality (we want every release to be a good release) as well as in time (we want to be able to ship on well known schedules).

 As nearly anyone using Istio 1.0 noticed, it took us a long time to get 1.1 out.
 Far too long.
 One of the reasons was that we needed to do some work on our testing and infrastructure -- it was simply far too manual a process to build, test and release.

-While the [patch releases](/about/notes) for 1.1 have been coming fast and furious, we’ve also been making some changes to the project itself.

-The theme of 1.2 is Predictable Releases - predictable in quality (we want every release to be a good release) as well as in time (we want to be able to ship on well known schedules).
+Because of that, 1.2 focuses on improving the stability of these new features, and improving general product health.

 In order to make release quality and timing predictable, we declared a "Code Mauve",  meaning that we would spend the next iteration focusing on